-If you're on the market for the best smartwatch, you're looking for a real jack of all trades.
-You need a watch that'll monitor your health, track your efforts when exercising, last for ages between charges, have useful tools like flashlights and timers and, perhaps most importantly, come at a relatively low price.
+If you want the best smartwatch, you're looking for a real jack of all trades.
+You need a watch that'll monitor your health, track your efforts when exercising, last for a long time between charges, have useful tools like flashlights and timers and, perhaps most importantly, come at a reasonably low price.

-Here at TechRadar, we've tested all the best smartwatches on the market, including offerings from all the biggest companies as well as up-and-comers and smaller names.
-With all this experience of the top smartwatches, we can rank them definitively so you know which to consider.
+Here at TechRadar, we've tested all the best smartwatches on the market, including offerings from all the biggest companies as well as up-and-comers and smaller names, allowing us to rank them definitively so you know which to consider.

 We've tried everything, from top-tier Apple Watches and Fitbits to Garmin watches and Tizen-sporting Samsung watches.
-There's also Wear OS which is Google's own wearable operating system in the vein of Apple's watchOS - you’ll see it show up in a lot of these devices.
+There's also Wear OS, which is Google's own wearable operating system in the vein of Apple's watchOS and, spoiler alert, you’ll see it show up in a lot of these devices.

-When we review each of the best smartwatches, we consider their design, feature set, battery life, performance speed, fitness smarts, price and more, so whatever factor is important to you, you can guarantee we've considered it.
+When we review each of the best smartwatches, we consider design, feature set, battery life, performance speed, fitness smarts, price and more, so whatever factor is important to a purchase, you can be sure we've considered it.

 - These are the best cheap smartwatch deals available right now